cl20813/Software_Setup/README.md

 - Install git:  type git on terminal and install command line tool
 - Clone respository from github
 - Create environment see below to install environment.
+- Install GEMS_TCO package.
+Then navigate to the current working proejct and then install pytorch
+'''conda install pytorch torchvision torchaudio cpuonly -c pytorch'''

 ## Creating and sharing environments in Python